waseem18/tango_with_django_book/17/chapters/login.rst

 Additional User Attributes
 --------------------------
-If you would like to include other attributes than what is provided by the ``User`` model, then you will needed to create a model that is associated with the the ``User`` model.
+If you would like to include other attributes than what is provided by the ``User`` model, then you have two options: (1) extend the ``User`` model by creating a new user model from ``AbstractUser`` (see the `official Django Document on extending Django's default user`_<https://docs.djangoproject.com/en/1.7/topics/auth/customizing/#extending-django-s-default-user> or (2) create a model with a one-to-one association with the the ``User`` model.
+In this tutorial, we will create an associated model.
 For our Rango application, we want to include two more additional attributes for each user account.
 Specifically, we wish to include:

 - a ``URLField``, allowing a user of Rango to specify their own website; and
 - a ``ImageField``, which allows users to specify a picture for their user profile.